 A blood test is essential, as this is the only way to check your vitamin B12 levels.
-However, thanks to modern technology, going to the GP isn’t your only option if you want to test your vitamin B12 levels, you can now also get test-at-home kits.
+However, thanks to modern technology, going to the GP isn’t your only option if you want to test your vitamin B12 levels as we’ve just mentioned, thanks to test-at-home kits.
 We’ll explain the benefits of both options below.

-Home B12 diagnostic kit vs a blood test from your doctor
+Home B12 test kit vs a blood test from your doctor

-It’s only natural at this point to ask why you would want to test your vitamin B12 levels at home when you can go and get one free from your GP?
+So, why you would want to test your vitamin B12 levels at home instead of the usual route?
 Well, first of all, you get to choose what sort of blood test you’re getting.

 One problem with lumping active and inactive vitamin B12 levels into the same test result is that you may be showing ‘normal’ B12 levels, even if most of it is inactive and your body can’t use it.

-When you can choose your own test, you can go for a test that measures only the active B12 levels, so you get a better picture of your vitamin B12 status.
+When you can choose your own test, you choose a test that measures only the active B12 levels, so you get a better picture of your actual vitamin B12 status.

-Other benefits of home vitamin B12 diagnostics kits can include:
+Top benefits of home vitamin B12 test kits include:

 - No doctor’s appointment necessary